Adivise/BeatSync/README.md

 ## 📋 Overview

-BeatSync is a web-based request system for osu! beatmaps, featuring Twitch authentication and a user-friendly interface.
+BeatSync is a web-based request system for osu! beatmaps, featuring both Twitch and osu! authentication options.
 It allows users to submit beatmap requests with mods, view request history, and manage submissions efficiently.

 ## 🏗️ Serverless